 [Susan]: I wanted to ask you about this science realted question that I was thinking about.
 It concernes gracity, I thinkj..
 I mena, how come3 the things keep faaling down?
 I mean..the things…down.
 Down, all ways.
 Dooooown…

-[Susan was speaking in a manner which was hard to understand.
-But Brian understood the question and proceeded with answering.]
+Susan was speaking in a manner which was hard to understand.
+She was already insanely high.
+But no problem for Brian, the learned scientist.
+He understood the question perfectly and proceeded to answer.

 [Brian]: Oh, you wanna know why things go…down?
 Haha, well that’s easy.
 As you said, it has to do with gravity.
 You see, even though you can’t see it, there is gravity aaaaalll around us.
-It is this force which makes sure that everything that has mass tends to well, gravitate, towards earth.
+It is this force which makes sure that everything that has mass tends to… well, gravitate, towards earth, right?

 [Susan looks at Brian, not quite sure what mass has to do with gravity and what that has to do with down.
 She is starting to turn the same color as the vapor she inhaled; a green-pinkish color.
 Except her eyes; which are turning all black.
 Brian is a little worried, but figures it won’t be worse than that one time his colleague, Fred, accidentally fell asleep with his face in the soup-bowl, so to speak.
 Anyway, Susan is starting to get a little more creative and thinks that she just maybe understands that mass is practically the same as gravity which is obviously the same as down.]